statisticalbiotechnology/dsbook/dsbook/supervised/linear.md

 It should be noted that the method described above, by explicitly defining an loss function and minimizing it with a direct call to an optimizer, is selected for explaining something about machine learning, and not the preferd practical approach to e.g. linear regression.
 Instead linear regression uses an **analytical solution** to the least squares problem, [a well-known method for deriving the optimal parameters](https://en.wikipedia.org/wiki/Least_squares#Solving_the_least_squares_problem).

 Instead of thinking too hard on the implementation, we would use a package for the task.
 Here, [scikit-learn](https://scikit-learn.org/) is one of the most popular open-source machine learning libraries in Python.
 It provides simple and efficient tools for data mining and data analysis, making it ideal for academic and industrial applications alike.
 Built on top of well-established libraries like NumPy, SciPy, and Matplotlib, scikit-learn offers a wide range of machine learning algorithms for both supervised and unsupervised learning tasks.

-### Key Features:

-- **Easy to use**: scikit-learn’s consistent API and clear documentation make it accessible to beginners.
-- **Wide range of algorithms**: It includes support for classification, regression, clustering, dimensionality reduction, and model selection techniques.
-- **Interoperable**: scikit-learn integrates seamlessly with other Python libraries like pandas and NumPy, allowing for smooth data handling and preprocessing.

 ### Linear Regression using Scikit-learn.